PEP IS THE ACRONYM FOR POST EXPOSITION PROFILAXYS -PROFILAXIA AFTER EXPOSURE

 This is called Post Exposure Prophylaxis, or PEP, in an acronym in English, considering that Brazilians do not respect their own language and when they use it is banal, vulgar or eschatological.

 The professional organization of the sexual health of the UK medical guidelines that recommend the circumstances in which PEP should be used.

 PEP has been used for many years for health workers who have had exposure to HIV; for example, after accidentally perforating with needles used in people who were HIV-positive or at risk of HIV infection.

 PEP is not a "cure" for HIV.
-PEP can prevent the transmission of HIV by preventing it from entering the cells of the body and thus preventing you from becoming infected with HIV.
-PEP is not 100% effective.
-However, there have been very few reports of HIV infection after the use of PEP.
+PEP can prevent the definitive installation of HIV infection by preventing it from entering the cells of the body, preventing you from becoming DEFINITELY infected with HIV. it is established that the person performing the pep consistently does not seroconvert.

 Distribution of PEP

 To have the best chance of being effective, you need to start PEP as soon as possible after possible exposure to the HIV virus, ideally at two hours and certainly within a maximum of seventy-two hours.

 Drug used to PEP

 PEP usually consists of three anti-HIV drugs, of two different classes, usually two from Inhibitors Reverse Transcriptease Apart from amplification of the protease inhibitor.

 PEP should be taken for a month, and it is important that you take all doses at the right time and in the right way.

 Where to get PEP

 Go to a health center, an emergency room, one LOVES a UBS one CTA browse dial AIDS.

 If they operate a system and the appointments are fully reserved, explain that it is an emergency and that you need to be seen.
 If your local sexual health clinic is not open (for example, it's weekend), go to the emergency department, which will contact an HIV specialist who is able to prescribe PEP.

 Guidelines for prescribing PEP